TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Methodology

 \subsection{Two-Round Parallel Matching Mechanism}

 Existing identity association methods utilized by trackers can be categorized into two association paradigms, including the single-feature paradigm and the serial paradigm as mentioned in Figure~\ref{fig:pipeline}.
-The single-feature paradigm either uses motion or appearance features as the assignment metric~\cite{zhang2022bytetrack, cao2023observation}.
-The serial paradigm, first manually selects a kind of feature as the filter to narrow the scope of association and then uses another feature as the primary assignment metric to finish the matching task, to avoid conflicts from matching results of two features.
+The single-feature paradigm either uses appearance features~\cite{fischer2023qdtrack} or motion features~\cite{zhang2022bytetrack, cao2023observation} as the assignment metric.
+The serial paradigm, first manually selects a kind of feature as the filter to narrow the scope of association and then uses another feature as the primary assignment metric to finish the matching task~\cite{wojke2017simple, wang2020towards, peng2020chained, zhang2021fairmot, wu2021track}, avoiding conflicts from matching results of two features.
 The intuition is that the more features used, the better the tracking performance.
-But what kind of association approach can fully utilize different features to improve tracking performance is the focus of this paper.
-In the following, we first analyze the performance of existing association paradigms in different scenes.
+How to utilize the advantages of both features to improve tracking performance through data association is the focus of this paper.